Automattic/jetpack/projects/plugins/jetpack/readme.txt

 Requires PHP: 5.6
 Tested up to: 6.2

-Improve your WP security with powerful one-click tools like backup and malware scan.
+Improve your WP security with powerful one-click tools like backup, WAF, and malware scan.
 Get essential free tools including stats, CDN and social sharing.

 == Description ==